|Title||SURF EXCEL LITTLE BIG FILM MAKER|

 |Maneesheel Gautam||Mindshare||Leader - Invention|

 The state of Tamil Nadu in India (contribution of 10% and 6% of Surf Excel and detergent category respectively) is a key market for Surf Excel.
-While brand recall stood at 99%, its “Dirt is good” proposition was losing relevance with the consumers.
-Given the low involvement nature of the category, scope to engage with consumers was limited.
+While brand recall stood at a healthy 99%, its “Dirt is good” proposition was losing relevance with the consumers.
 Surf Excel’s communication is skewed to the middle class Indian housewife who understands the importance of stains with respect to her child’s development.
-“Mothers take special pride when their children learn something new” Stemming from that insight, Surf Excel Little Big Film Maker was born.
-A unique reality show where kids scripted and directed their own stain stories.
-They were mentored by film directors who helped transform these stories into iconic “Dirt is good” short films.
+This led to the consumer insight – “Mothers take special pride when their children learn something new” Hence, Surf Excel Little Big Film Maker was conceptualized.
+A unique reality show where kids scripted and directed their own memorable stain stories.
+They were mentored by renowned film directors who helped transform these stories into iconic “Dirt is good” short films.
 The children themselves delivered “Dirt is good” message with honesty, local flavor and a fresh perspective.